NEW: AI SEO Playbook

 Bounce rate Whether visitors find your pages useful Google Analytics, Hotjar

-Top channels Which sources drive the most qualified traffic GA4, Looker Studio dashboards
+Top channels Which sources drive qualified consultations and retained clients GA4, Looker Studio dashboards

 Tip:

-There’s a full article where we go over 38 of the best law firm marketing tools in detail; it’s worth checking out if you plan to use them.
+There’s a full article that goes over 38 of the best law firm marketing tools in detail; it’s worth checking out if you plan to use them.

 Calculate CPL, CAC, and ROI to Evaluate Results